-The companies thus selected, 340 to date, are classified into three categories, based on the maturity of their business model and level of engagement:
+The values thus selected are classified into 3 types according to the maturity of the economic model and the level of commitment:

-- Benchmark companies
+Benchmark companies

 A business model based on the theme of the positive economy and whose business is derived exclusively from this theme.
 Investment and R&D needs are normalised in comparison to the sector.